 Quality assurance of METeOR data standards is supported through strong governance arrangements.
 Metadata items pass through rigorous approval processes (including expert data committees and technical reviews) before they can be endorsed by registration authorities.

-Registration authorities are responsible for endorsing data standards applicable to each sector, which are made publically available for use in a broad range of settings.
+Registration authorities are responsible for endorsing data standards applicable to each sector, which are made publicly available for use in a broad range of settings.
 There are national and non-national registration authorities.
 National registration authorities have the ability to endorse national data standards.
 Non-national registration authorities support state and territory metadata development work.

 As a metadata item progresses through review, it is assigned ‘lifecycle’ registration statuses.
 These indicate its stage of development and the degree of quality assurance.